wmenjoy/awesome-knowleges/security/cryptography/password.md

 ## How to test how secure is your passwords?
 Try to test how seucre is your password using the web page [howsecureismypassword](https://howsecureismypassword.net/)

-## by what way Our passwords is lost?
+## By what way Our passwords is lost?
 * Keystroke logging
 * Phishing
 * A brute force attack